 I believe success comes through collaboration

-I am dedicated to helping athletes find success in all areas of their lives: sport, academics, work, and relationships.
+I am dedicated to helping athletes find success in all areas of their lives: sport, academics, work, and relationships with themselves and others.
 We work together to develop an individualized plan based upon goals we identify together.
 These plans can be short-term (during the competitive season) or long-term (year-long periodized mental training plans corresponding to physical training plans).

 Given mental health factors may also impact performance, I also work with athletes to optimize their mental health.
-We also address factors that may impact mental health, such as sleep, priority management, and stress management.
+We address a variety of factors that may impact mental health, such as sleep, priority management, and stress management.

 Because I take confidentiality very seriously, I do not disclose the athletes or teams with whom I work.
 I also do not post testimonials about my work with others, as I believe it is best to not give information that could identify my clients.